Dáil Éireann - Volume 415 - 19 February, 1992

 Minister for Education (Mr. S. Brennan) Seamus Brennan

 Dáil Éireann 415 Written Answers.
-Dublin Secondary Schools.
+Programme for Economic and Social Progress Review.